libssh2/libssh2/docs/libssh2_channel_signal_ex.md

 # DESCRIPTION

 A signal can be delivered to the remote process/service.
-Some servers or systems may not implement signals, in which case they will probably ignore this message.
+Some servers or systems may not implement signals, in which case they probably ignore this message.

 *channel* - Previously opened channel instance such as returned by libssh2_channel_open_ex(3).